American First Finance Data Breach Affects 689,000

 The former employee accessed sensitive data after their employment had ended.
 The compromised information included personally identifiable information (PII).
 Exposed data may include names, addresses, dates of birth, Social Security numbers and financial account information.

 Consumers who have had, or applied for, a FinWise loan, a lease-to-own account, or a retail installment sales agreement account with American First Finance, may have been impacted by this cybersecurity incident.
-Affected individuals includes 108,069 in Texas and 208 Maine residents.
+Affected individuals includes 108,069 in Texas, 4,333 in Washington, 242 Massachusetts residents and 208 Maine residents.

 American First Finance began notifying impacted individuals on July 29, 2025.
 The data breach was disclosed to multiple Attorney Generals' offices beginning on Sept.
-12, 2025, including California, Maine, Texas and Massachusetts.
+12, 2025, including California, Maine, Oregon, Texas, Washington and Massachusetts.

 American First Finance's response